mjjq/ConvexDecomposition/README.md

 }
 ```

-### Example Usage: Creating a polygon and slicing it along a defined line segment
+### Example: Creating a polygon and slicing it along a defined line segment
 ```
 #include "ConcavePolygon.h"